zigius/docs/content/docs/reference/pkg/digitalocean/getkubernetescluster.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#getkubernetesclusternodepool">List&lt;Pulumi.<wbr>Digital<wbr>Ocean.<wbr>Outputs.<wbr>Get<wbr>Kubernetes<wbr>Cluster<wbr>Node<wbr>Pool&gt;</a></span>
     </dt>
-    <dd>{{% md %}}A list of node pools associated with the cluster.
+    <dd>A list of node pools associated with the cluster.
 Each node pool exports the following attributes:
 - `id` -  The unique ID that can be used to identify and reference the node pool.
 - `name` - The name of the node pool.
 - `size` - The slug identifier for the type of Droplet used as workers in the node pool.